make a Church

 “They leave Me alone a night and alone in churches during the day.
 They no longer [truly] care about the Eucharist.” –Jesus to St. Padrie Pio

 The devil has scared us into removing the people from the church by convincing us the doors need to be locked.
 We need to serve the people (even if it means more work and problems for ourselves) and see to it that the doors are opened again: during holidays, days off, during the day and even the night (if possible).
-Even if just one person is not turned away from adoration of God, it is worth it.
-Even if a church employee has to work in the physical church, to see the church isn’t vandalized, so God’s children can adore Jesus…so be it.
+If just one person is turned away from adoration of God because the church is closed, we are accountable.
+This must change.
+Even if a church employee has to work in the physical church, to see the church isn’t vandalized, so God’s children can adore Jesus… so be it.

 Christ wants to send grace to the people when we adore Him before the Blessed Sacrament, and we need to make Our Lord convenient and available.